marciodel/gxon/README.md

 The main objective of GXON is to provide an alternative syntaxe for editing XML files.
 Cleaner as JSON, AXON, YAML, but preserving some XML semantic (e.g. Namespaces).

 It is not intended to be used in general XML documents, as an example, it is not intended to be used to create HTML files.
-It is designed to provid a cleaner alternative to create Object Graphs.
+It is designed to provide a cleaner alternative to create Object Graphs.

 FXML Document - XML Version:
 ```xml